About the exhibition

 Who is Martha Cooper?

-Cooper’s photography was influenced by her studies in ethnology, which tries to describe and understand different cultures.
-She took some portraits of writers in New York, usually when they were not painting but mostly her photos showed the painted trains themselves.
-New York City with its elevated subway tracks was the perfect background for some of her legendary shots.
+Cooper’s photography was influenced by her ethnology studies, which tries to describe and understand different cultures.
+She took some portraits of writers in New York, usually when they were not painting, but mostly her photos showed the painted trains themselves.
+With its elevated subway tracks, New York City was the perfect background for some of her legendary shots.

 The New York clean train movement

-Eventually, the movement in New York faded away in the late 1980s and painting trains turned into a felony, which could get a writer jail time and thousands of dollars in fines.
+Eventually, the movement in New York faded away in the late 1980s, and painting trains turned into a felony, which could get a writer jail time and thousands of dollars in fines.
 Graffiti spread to Europe and developed in many different directions.
 One is painting subways, which is considered the top prize within the international graffiti world.
 Subways hold such a high value because of the difficulty, danger, and risk involved in painting them.
-Regardless of the subway system or the country, razor-wired fences have to be cut or climbed, motion sensors, cameras, and alarm systems have to be overcome.
+Regardless of the subway system or the country, razor-wired fences must be cut or climbed, motion sensors, cameras, and alarm systems have to be overcome.
 Fines and arrests are the risks to take.
-Subway painting has separated itself from the common graffiti community as it is a more secretive sect of the elite who push the bar and have created something which can be likened to an extreme graffiti sport.
-It is exactly this elite and their practices which Nils Müller (b.
+Subway painting has separated itself from the common graffiti community.
+It is a more secretive sect of the elite who push the bar and have created something that can be likened to an extreme graffiti sport.
+It is exactly this elite and their practices that Nils Müller (b.
 1982) started to document ten years ago.

 Nils Müller’s graffiti photos

 Müller’s work on his Vandals series is on-going and took him to European metropolises such as Paris and London, visiting Berlin, Bucharest, Oslo, and Milano but also documenting international destinations like Bangkok, Shanghai, Caracas, and New York.
-Müller takes a variety of risks in order to document these actions and this global movement.
-He is, like the ones he depicts on his photos, threatened by arrest, imprisonment and heavy monetary penalties in his native Europe, while his work in other countries carries a far higher risk, where security forces are equipped with machine guns.
+Müller takes a variety of risks to document these actions and this global movement.
+He is, like the ones he depicts on his photos, threatened by arrest, imprisonment and heavy monetary penalties in his native Europe.
+At the same time, his work in other countries carries a far higher risk, where security forces are equipped with machine guns.